frizbit/documentation/source/index.html.md

 Both keys will be asked while you are creating your website by using [Frizbit Dashboard.](https://dashboard.frizbit.com)

 ## Creating certificate for Safari
+The Apple Push Notification Service (APNs) is a service created by Apple Inc. way back in 2009 to securely send push notifications from third party apps to their users' Apple devices.
+To be able to ensure that unwanted parties are not sending notifications to your application or website, Apple requires you to create an SSL certificate to allow secure connection to their servers.
+Please follow steps below to create the certificate for web push notifications.

+1. **Create Certificate Signing request**
+2. **Create a Web Push ID**
+3. **Create a Web Push Certificate**

 # Installation
 ## Fully https websites
 ## Partly https websites